alvarobyrne/audiovisualwave_expo/README.md

 https://github.com/mrahtz/javascript-karplus-strong
 #TODO
-this is no explanation: do add an axplanation
+* this is no explanation: do add an axplanation
+* use scriptProcessor instead of bufferSource (at http://jsdo.it/alvarobyrne/UwLV)